alcesleo/phplogin/README.md

 If you have Composer installed globally, run:

+    cd app/
     composer install

 Then you're good to go.
 If it's not installed globally:

     # Install composer locally
-    cd /path/to/this/project/root
+    cd /path/to/this/project/root/app
     curl -s http://getcomposer.org/installer | php

-    # Run the local install
+    # Run the local install from within the app/-directory
     php composer.phar install

 Both of these commands do the same thing - generate a `vendor`-directory with an autoloader